MISHAB404/Main-Project/README.md

 ---

 ## Introduction
 In the dynamic digital landscape, exchanging valuable assets like social media or gaming accounts poses significant risks due to scams and fraud.
 Traditional peer-to-peer methods lack security measures, creating a need for a solution.
 Enter the Resource-Sharing Broker, an innovative platform acting as a secure intermediary for transparent and secure digital asset transactions.
 It incorporates advanced verification, a user-centric reputation system, and blockchain integration for immutable transaction records.
 Users can create dedicated broker rooms, ensuring controlled and monitored environments for secure transactions.
-The platform, powered by Flutter, Node.js, and MongoDB, redefines digital transactions with enhanced trust and security, setting a standard for secure online resource sharing.
+The platform, powered by HBS, PWA, Node.js, and MongoDB, redefines digital transactions with enhanced trust and security, setting a standard for secure online resource sharing.

 ## Objectives
 1. Primary Objectives :